Glyn Razzell refuses to reveal where his wife Linda's body is

 Razzell did not appear in person at the public hearing, but was connected via a remote link.

-When questioned about the location of his wife's body, he said: "I don't know where Linda's remains are - I don't know if she's dead for sure - I'm sorry if that upsets people."
+When questioned by the parole panel about the location of his wife's body, he said: "I don't know where Linda's remains are - I don't know if she's dead for sure - I'm sorry if that upsets people."

 The panel told Razzell the couple's children had been grieving for many years and want to arrange a burial.